oschweitzer/sfeir-school-angular/docs/markdown/databinding/binding.md

 <!-- .element: class="medium-code" -->

 ## Expression:

-- Dans le context du composant
+-   In the context of the component
-- Du Javascript mais !!
+-   Javascript but !!
-    - pas d'affectation (sauf pour les events comme le click sur un boutton)
+    -   no assignment (except for events like the click on a button)
-    - pas d'accès aux variables globales (window, document, ...)
+    -   no access to global variables (window, document, ...)
-    - Pour les opérateurs logiques, tout est évalué
+    -   For logical operators, everything is evaluated
-    - Pas de new, ++, --
+    -   No new, ++, --

 ##==##

 <!-- .slide: class="two-column-layout" -->

-# Properties binding
+# Property binding

 ##--##
 <br><br>